Planting and MCMC Sampling from the Potts model: Introduction

 \subsection{Proof outline}

-Our algorithms are based on the random-cluster (RC) representation of the Potts model and running the analogue of Glauber dynamics in that setting.
-So, in the next Preliminaries section we define the RC model and the relevant random-cluster chain.
+Our algorithms are based on a well-known edge representation of the Potts model, the random-cluster (RC) model, where configurations are edge subsets weighted by the number of edges present and the number of induced components.
+We run the random-cluster dynamics (the analogue of Glauber dynamics in this edge setting), starting from the empty set of edges in the disordered regime $\beta<\beta_c$ and the full set of edges in the ordered regime $\beta>\beta_c$.
+The reason for working in the RC representation is that, in contrast to the Potts model, the RC model enjoys certain monotonicity properties that facilitate tracking the evolution of Glauber dynamics.
+In the next Preliminaries section we define the RC model and the relevant random-cluster chain.
 We also give a more detailed overview of the phases of the Potts model, and how planting gives a handle for the disordered and ordered settings.
 Most of these parts are largely imported from \cite{coja2023,BIShard}.
 In Section~\ref{sec:RCmixing}, we convert the planting for Potts into suitable planting for the RC model, giving the analogue of the ordered and disordered phases in that setting.
 Then, we state the main contribution of this work which is establishing weak spatial mixing within the disordered and ordered phases (a notion that originated in \cite{SinclairsGheissari2022}).
 Sections~\ref{sec:disordered-regime} and~\ref{sec:orderedproof} give the technical core of our arguments.

-Roughly, in the disordered regime, the key ingredient is to show that the monochromatic edges do not typically form large components.
-For $\beta<\beta_u$, much of this proof strategy was present in the work of Blanca and Gheissari \cite{BG} where they used a very careful random-graph revealing process coupled with the evolution of random-cluster dynamics.
-Using planting, we simplify significantly this step since planting allows us to capture the correlation between the random graph and a sample from stationarity more accurately, reducing the study of the component structure to showing that the planted random graph is subcritical.
+Roughly, in the disordered regime (Section~~\ref{sec:disordered-regime}), the key ingredient is to show that the dynamics converges to a set of configurations that do not form large components.
+For $\beta<\beta_u$, Blanca and Gheissari~\cite{BG} accomplished this by a very careful random-graph revealing process coupled with the evolution of random-cluster dynamics.
+Using planting, we are able to capture precisely the correlation between the random graph and a sample from stationarity for $\beta<\beta_c$, reducing the study of the component structure to showing that the planted random graph is subcritical.
+Using the monotonicity of the RC model, this implies that the RC dynamics initialised from the empty set (``all-out'') enjoys the same component structure as the stationary distribution (for exponentially many steps).
 Having this in place (Lemma~\ref{lem:dispath}), the rest of the proof is more streamlined after some small reworking of certain correlation decay estimates up to the ordered/disordered threshold $\beta_c$ (Lemma~\ref{lem:2l-decay-bound-for-twopath}).